Chunlin-Li/suspend/README.md

 ## Versioning and Stability

-Please note that generators are currently only supported in unstable (v0.11.x) versions of Node, so it would probably be wise to treat suspend as no more stable than the version of Node that supports it.
+~~Please note that generators are currently only supported in unstable (v0.11.x) versions of Node, so it would probably be wise to treat suspend as no more stable than the version of Node that supports it.~~ Generator has been supported well by node v4.x and above.
 Also note that suspend follows [SemVer](http://semver.org/) for versioning, so breaking changes will never be introduced in a patch release.

 Feedback is greatly appreciated, so if you find anything or have any suggestions, please [open an issue](https://github.com/jmar777/suspend/issues?state=open), [tweet at me](https://twitter.com/jmar777), or shoot me an email (jmar777@gmail.com)!